The Measure Up

 Fitting 1 - The Half Baste

-Your skeleton suit has been created from your individual paper pattern which is transfered using chalk and marked on the cloth, the cloth is then cut by hand, the garment is tacked up and marked to show where buttonholes begin and pockets will be cut and is ready for the half baste fitting, this gives the tailor chance to make any small tweaks to the garment before the pockets are cut and the buttonholes are sewn.
+Your skeleton suit has been created from your individual paper pattern which is transfered using chalk and marked on the cloth, the cloth is then cut by hand, the garment is tacked up and marked to show where the buttonholes will begin and where the pockets will eventually be cut.
+At this stage the garment is ready for the half baste fitting, this gives the tailor chance to make any small tweaks to the garment before the pockets are cut and the buttonholes are sewn.

 Fitting 2 - The Forward Fitting